HaydenBruin/Fortnite-KD-Tracker/README.md

+(This project is no longer live)

 ## Fortnite KD Tracker

 I've built this web app so you can track your progress.
 It will output your daily KD & your weekly KD.

-You can view a live version (and sign up to track yourself) at https://fortnitekd.club
+You can view a live version (and sign up to track yourself) at (no longer online)

 ## Plan To Add